 - Compared to other Baltic Sea Region countries, the intensity of sea space use in Finland is low - in the northern part - and moderate - in the southern part.
 Shipping is very active between Helsinki and Tallinn as well as to the Russian harbours along the Gulf of Finland.

 Which maritime spatial plans exist?

-Additionally, there already exists one specific regional land use plan: the Regional land use plan for the Kymenlaakso Region territorial sea area.
+Additionally, there already exists one specific regional land use plan which includes the territorial sea: the Regional land use plan for the Kymenlaakso Region territorial sea area.

 - The regional land use plan contains the following sectors:

 The maritime spatial planning directive is transposed into Finnish law in 2016.
 MSP regulations are given as a part of the Land Use and Building Act, which is the most important act to steer land use, spatial planning and construction.
 Nonetheless, maritime spatial planning is not part of the land use planning system in Finland.
 Maritime spatial plans are general, non-binding plans that are drafted and approved by the Regional Councils.